 - Classes meet Mondays and Wednesdays from 9:30 am – 11:30 am in the National Museum of Natural History

-- When joining the SEE program, children must be at least 18 months but no older than 36 months.
+- When joining the SEE program, children must be at least 18 months.
+And children must be younger than 36 months in September of the year that they join.
 Once part of the program, children may continue to participate past the age of three

 - Classes include caregiver and child

 - For dates and tuition rates go here.

 The Learning Environment